stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 ## How does the SA do this in practice?

-Keeping a SaaS product healthy requires a Solutions Architect who continuously turns Business intent into real, bankable value that integrates with what already exists and runs reliably in production — with no surprise costs, outages, or roadmap slips.
+To keep a SaaS product running, a solution architect must continually translate business intent into real, tangible value that integrates with what already exists and reliably operates in production—without unexpected costs, disruptions, or deviations from the roadmap.

-This is not abstract.

 The SA does this through an ongoing process that looks like this: